lindsaycarbonell/tabletop/README.md

 **Step One:** Retrieve your API key and enable the Google Sheets API.

-**Step Two:** Use the blue "Share" button to get the link for your spreadsheet.
+**Step Two:** Use the blue "Share" button to get the URL for your spreadsheet.

-**Step Three:** Write a page that invokes Tabletop with the published URL Google gives you.
+**Step Three:** Write a page that invokes Tabletop with the URL Google gives you.

     function init() {
       Tabletop.init( { key: 'https://docs.google.com/spreadsheets/d/1Ndpyra7HBYIgmRWIY4Q2h0xQO9EG0zpA5vgVEhLg7AE/edit?usp=sharing',